Chocobozzz/PeerTube/support/doc/tools.md

 **PeerTube >= 6.2**

-Use this script after you migrated to another object storage provider so PeerTube updates its internal object URLs.
+Use this script after you migrated to another object storage provider so PeerTube updates its internal object URLs (a confirmation will be demanded first).

+PeerTube must be stopped.

 ::: code-group